 Relevant Literature

-- Song Ke, Xu Lei, Li Zhen et al., 2022: "Can ESG Investment Enhance Bank Liquidity Creation?—With Discussion on the Moderating Effect of Economic Policy Uncertainty", Journal of Financial Research No. 2.
+- Song Ke, Xu Lei, Li Zhen et al., 2022: "Can ESG Investment Promote Bank Liquidity Creation?—Also on the Moderating Effect of Economic Policy Uncertainty," Journal of Financial Research No. 2.

 Data Update Frequency